Lyric Theatre (Old)

 The theatre, in its various inceptions, would have a long and tumultuous history and as early as September 1904 the theatre manager (J.P.E.
 Clark) announced the first of what would be quite a few gaps in its existence, stating that the theatre would probably go dark and its future was in question.
 It is not clear how long the theatre was closed (“a couple of years” according to the Press in 1908) but a reopening “for the season” was announced in December 1906, with lessees The English Amusement Company presenting “England’s Famous Moving Pictures,” as first card, which continued into the following year.

+The Bijou Theatre was operating in March 1908, with Dan Darleigh as manager.
 On September 11, 1908 the Bijou Theatre was reopened after a change of hands and name to the Mozart Family Theatre, which was to form a new vaudeville circuit of 15 theatres, the Mozart Circuit.
 The Mozart Family Theatre lasted exactly one day, after which presentation they relinquished the lease.
 In two weeks the story went public and on September 26 the Press puckishly headlined: “Once Bijou, Then Mozart, And Now Lyric Theater”.
 Apparently a dispute had arisen over a lease by an athletic association that used the Bijou Theatre building to stage boxing matches, and the tenants had won out, which sent the Mozart folk packing, not wanting to get involved with “fisticuffs”.